Best cameras for real estate photography in 2023

 SEE IT

 The best cameras for real estate photography will help you show a home or space to its full potential.
 Photography has long held the power to make a break real estate listings, but that has never been more true than now.
-The number of people buying houses sight unseen has jumped significantly in recent years, with 63% of sold homes in 2020 purchased without having a buyer step inside first.
+The number of people buying houses sight unseen has jumped significantly in recent years, with 63% of sold homes in 2020 purchased without having a buyer step first.
 The trend shows no signs of slowing down either.
 With so many buyers relying on listing photographs to help make a decision, it’s crucial to have a camera that can produce quality images.
 Having the right camera can also help ensure you keep getting those real estate photography jobs as you deliver consistent quality to agents with increasingly deep photographic talent pools from which they can pull.

 How we picked the best camera for real estate photography

 I have been shooting various forms of real estate for the past ten years.
-During that time, I established and built a photography program at a major vacation rental company, defining gear requirements and best practices for photographers.
+During that , I established and built a photography program at a major vacation rental company, defining gear requirements and best practices for photographers.
 I used this knowledge and experience to pick the best cameras for real estate photography.

 For these selections, I considered various models from the top manufacturers and highlighted mirrorless, DLSR, and budget options.
 With the rise of video and walkthrough needs for real estate, I also included a drone and 3D camera to fit the needs of a wide range of photographers.
 Bracketing capabilities, image and video quality, dynamic range, and price were all factored into the decision to ensure quality content for documenting real estate.